-MIT CSAIL, Cambridge Massachusetts, USA tkang@mit.edu, lkagal@csail.mit.edu
+MIT CSAIL, Cambridge

+Massachusetts, USA

+tkang@mit.edu, lkagal@csail.mit.edu

 Abstract.
 Most social networks have implemented extensive and complex privacy controls in order to battle the host of privacy concerns that initially plagued their online communities.
 These privacy controls have taken the form of access restriction, which allow users to construct barriers preventing unwanted users from viewing their personal information.
 However, this system leaves users unprotected in cases in which the access restriction mechanisms are bypassed or when the access restrictions are met but the data is later misused.
 Our framework, Respect My Privacy, offers a different approach to privacy protection and is founded on the philosophies of Information Accountability.
-Our strategy is similar to how legal and social rules work in our societies.
-The vast majority of these rules are not enforced perfectly or automatically, yet most of us follow the majority of the rules because social systems built up over thousands of years encourage us to do so and often make compliance easier than violation.
-Our project aims to support similar functionality in social networks.
+The strategy taken by Respect My Privacy is similar to how legal and social rules work in our societies.
+The vast majority of these rules that form the fabric of our societies are not enforced perfectly or automatically, yet most of us follow the majority of the rules because social systems built up over thousands of years encourage us to do so and often make compliance easier than violation.
+Our project aims to support similar functionality in social networks by allowing users to clearly declare the policies that govern the use of their private data, implementing mechanisms that make people who use this data aware of the policies, and notifying the user of misuse of this data.
 Instead of focusing on preventing data from being accessed, we focus on helping users conform to existing policies by making them aware of the privacy policies associated with the data.
-We have defined a simple and easily extensible vocabulary for defining restrictions on the use of data in social networks and applications for policy-awareness in different platforms.
+We have defined a simple and easily extensible vocabulary for defining restrictions on the use or misuse of data.
 In its current state, the framework has been implemented across three platforms: Facebook, OpenSocial, and the Tabulator Semantic Web browser.
-These applications enable users to specify privacy preferences and display privacy-annotated data prominently enabling other users to easily recognize and conform to these preferences.
+We have Facebook and OpenSocial applications that enable users to specify their privacy preferences.
+These preferences then appear on their profiles alerting viewers to the fact that a privacy policy exists.
+We also have FOAF applications that export privacy annotated profiles as Friend Of A Friend profiles in RDF.
+In Tabulator we've developed a social pane that allows social data as well as RMP settings to be modified and a sidebar that uses colors as subtle warnings that the explored data can or cannot be used for certain purposes.